apple/swift-numerics/Sources/Complex/README.md

 `(x, ±inf)`, `(nan, y)` and `(x, nan)` are all considered to be encodings of a single exceptional value with infinite magnitude and undefined phase.

-Because the phase is undefined, the `.real` and `.imag` properties return `.nan`

-This decision may be revisited once users gain some experience working with the type to make sure that it's a tradeoff that we're happy with, but early experiments show that it greatly simplifies the implementation of some operations without significant tradeoffs in usability.
+Because the phase is undefined, the `real` and `imaginary` properties return `.nan` for non-finite values.
+This decision might be revisited once users gain some experience working with the type to make sure that it's a tradeoff that we're happy with, but early experiments show that it greatly simplifies the implementation of some operations without significant tradeoffs in usability.

 ### The magnitude property
 The `Numeric` protocol requires a `.magnitude` property, but (deliberately) does not fully specify the semantics.
-The most obvious choice would be to use the Euclidean norm (`sqrt(real*real + imag*imag)`).
+The most obvious choice would be to use the Euclidean norm (`sqrt(real*real + imaginary*imaginary)`).
 However, in practice there are good reasons to use something else instead:

 - The two-norm requires special care to avoid spurious overflow/underflow, but the naive expressions for the 1-norm or ∞-norm are always correct.